“I have loved you with an everlasting love; I have drawn you with unfailing kindness.”

 I don’t want the paper definition, the flat word that sits on the page like You’re stiffly sitting on Your throne, tossing out grace to beggars like loaves of bread to hungry stomachs.
 I want the real thing, the violent, fragrant life in what You say will set me free.
 Somewhere, it starts in Your love.
 And I need You to break apart my body so that love goes from my head to my heart.
 So it can course through me, hot and sticky, crash into my soul time after time, furious foam waves slashing to shore.
 I need it turning me inside out, knocking me over at the magnitude of Your intimacy.
 For You to take my hand, pull me close so I can sink into Your solid side.

 I want to know what comes when I let love in.
 When Your presence presses in so still and beats reassurance, when Your lungs move into mine and our breath lifts and falls as one.
 For You to be alone with me, capturing my attention.
 For You to fight for me fiercely; spoils of war, I am Your prize.
 And I’d like to know exactly what You mean when You say You have loved me with an everlasting love.
-How could there have been no beginning to Your delight, and promise it never ending?
+How could there have been no beginning to Your delight in me, and promise it never ending?

 If truth ties my heart together, bind me with Your word.
 Let freedom fall from Your heart to my chains, clenched around my faith.
 Grace.
 Five little letters that contain a universe of revelation.
 Open me to the waterfall pouring this out unobstructed, abundantly and wildly.